Talks

 Most agile methodologies tend to assume that the team is co-located in a single team room.
 They give little guidance as to how to address team distribution although proven practices are starting to emerge within the community.
 The Microsoft patterns & practices team has been experimenting with distributed teams for several years, mining proven practices from the community and experimenting them out on numerous agile projects.
 This talk summarizes those learnings and proven practices and gives examples of their application – both good and bad – within our teams.

 There have been several versions of this deck.
-This is the final version of the talk I gave at; Agile 2009 (Chicago), patterns & practices Summit 2009 (Redmond) and Much Ado About Agile 2009 (Vancouver).
+This is the final version of the talk I gave at; Agile 2009 (Chicago), patterns & practices Summit 2009 (Redmond), Much Ado About Agile 2009 (Vancouver), NT Konferenca 2010 (Slovenia) and DevSum 2010 (Sweden) and the p&p Symposium in Tokyo.
+A white paper on the same topic is also available.

 The deck includes speaker notes.
 There is also a video and podcast which cover a pervious version of the talk.
 You might want to check those out too.